Gamer08YT/Gamer08YT/README.md

 The panel ran well, but live updates were only possible via XHR polls.

-In 2020, I then decided on a WebSocket solution, but HTTP polling remained and so the user/frontend could choose between the two types.
+<b>In 2020</b>, I then decided on a WebSocket solution, but HTTP polling remained and so the user/frontend could choose between the two types.

-The hybrid was difficult to implement in combination with PHP, which is why I translated the entire framework to Java in 2021.
+The hybrid was difficult to implement in combination with PHP, which is why I translated the entire framework to Java <b>in 2021</b>.

 The frontend remained the same, I just had to write a system that made it possible to create an HTML website in Java objects.